 Disney World Parking Tips

-Even if I am staying on property, I prefer driving over taking the buses sometimes.
+Even if I am staying on property, I prefer driving rather than the buses sometimes.
 Using your own car means you always have a seat, you don’t wait for a bus, and getting to resort dining reservations is easier.
 Of course, there are times the bus or other Disney transportation like the Minnie Vans is more convenient, it all depends on what my plans are.

 Forgot Where You Parked?
 If you forget the section that you parked in, let the Parking Lot Cast Member know the approximate time that you arrived.
 Based on that info, they should be able to direct you to the section that you are in since they park sections in a certain order.